turingschool/front-end-curriculum/lessons/module-1/slack101.md

 ## Slack basics

-We're sure that some of you are new to Slack, and others of you might be a bit more familiar.
+Some of you are brand new to Slack, and others of you might be a bit more familiar.
 Slack is essential to how we organize, collaborate and stay up to date at Turing and (most likely) on the job.
 It’s a professional tool you’ll be using for the foreseeable future.
 Slack can be overwhelming or even truly unruly so here are some of our favorite tips for managing and leveraging slack.

 ### Notifications